-For demo account users it is not only to important to practise on demo accounts, but also look back at their actions and learn from them.
-It is important to do so before trading with a real account.
-This is also important for more experienced traders, who want to practise on demo for any reason.
-They need to check if their attempted trades are as beneficial as they'd hope at the end of the day.
+For demo account users it is not only important to practice on demo accounts, but also look back at their actions and learn from them.
+This is also important for more experienced traders, who want to practice on the demo account for any reason.
+They need to check if their trades are as successful as they hoped at the end of the day.

 At the end of the day, should first-time traders use paper trading?
 Should they open a demo account before trading in the real market?

-Another important tip is to learn as much as possible.
-It is highly recommended to practise on the demo account, while reading articles and educational blogs regarding the market you wish to trade.
-Once the trading platform is understood, with some time and practise, you will be better prepared for the real market.
-However, practicing for just a few hours is not sufficient, and might give that dangerous feeling of euphoria that was mentioned before.
-Knowing how to operate the platform does not guarantee understanding the market, from the large-scale view to its small nuances.
+It is highly recommended to practice on a demo account, whilst reading up on the articles and educational blogs concerning the markets you wish to trade.
+Once you’ve got a good understanding of the trading platform and the markets you wish to trade on you’ll be better prepared for the real market.
 We recommend using the demo account for a couple of days, while simultaneously reading relevant materials, and then start trading while it is all fresh.

 Click here to open a demo account and master your trading skills!